Alfresco/docs-alfresco/digital-workspace/latest/governance/security.md

 11. Enter **Backend management** into the new row and then click **Save**.

+You have created a new Control called Training that has three Security Marks.

     ![security-controls]({% link digital-workspace/images/security-controls.png %})

 ### Security Marks in the Digital Workspace

-Use the Digital Workspace to assign security Marks to files and folders, to limit their accessability from users that do not have the correct user rights.
+Use the Digital Workspace to assign security Marks to files and folders.
+Doing this limits their accessability from users that do not have the correct user rights.

 1. Sign into the Digital Workspace.

 2. Right click on the file or folder you want to add Security Marks to and select **Security Marks**.

-    You will see all the Security Marks available to you.
+    You will see all the Security Marks that are available.

 3. Select which Security Marks you want assigned to the file or folder and click **Save**.

 ![security-marks]({% link digital-workspace/images/security-marks.png %})

 Once you have saved the Security Marks for the file or folder the ones you have selected will be visible in the Security Marks column.

-If you have more than can be displayed there is a display all button.
+> **Note:** If you have more than can be displayed in the column you can click the **Display all** button.

-The **ADD_SECURITY_MARKS** action is used to add Security Marks to specific content.
-To add Security Marks in Process Automation you must have configured Security Marks in Governance Services.
-For information on Security Marks in Governance Services, see [Security Marks and Classification
-]({% link governance-services/latest/using/smc.md %})

-## Edit Security Marks in the Digital Workspace

-You can edit the Security Marks that are applied to individual files or directories in the Digital Workspace.

-There is a Security Marks column

-There is a show all button

-An Alfresco Administrator is the one who has access to change the Security Marks and security controls